Deforestation in Malaysia: Background

 Road Making in the Tegora Forest, Sarawak, Borneo (1876) by Marianne North.

 British colonial deforestation efforts accelerated from 1880, driven by commercial rubber and palm oil cultivation and investment under the lobbying of English botanist, Henry Ridley.
-The extreme deforestation directly led to the Great Flood in December 1926.
-To a certain extent responses to the flood curbed the intensity of industrial-level deforestation.
-However, by the 1920s over 2.1 million acres of land had been deforested by the Empire in Malaya.
+By the 1920s over 2.1 million acres of land had been deforested by the Empire in Malaya.

 Malaysia declared its independence from Britain in 1957, and formed its current state in 1963.
 Since then, it has seen significant economic growth, a large part of which can be attributed to its forest industry.
 Malaysia's rapid rate of development has put it far ahead of several of its neighbours, such as Indonesia and Papua New Guinea.
 This has largely been in part to its abundance of natural resources, which constitutes significant portions of the country's economy.
 Because of this large financial gain from logging, production has been high since initiation, and it was not until 1985 that consequences were first realised.